SuPythony/framework-comparison/README.md

 # Svelte React Comparison

-A collection of apps built with both svelte and react.
+A collection of apps built with both svelte and react using the same styles.

 ## Running locally